We are thrilled to share the authors and artists who are contributing to And Seek (Not) to Alter Me!

 Taylor’s continues to create personal work in their free time, but also enjoys raising farm animals, horseback riding, training horses, beekeeping, and lives in their Tiny House on wheels.

 Preferred pronouns are They/Them

-Giovanna, or simply Gio, she/her, is a Brazilian artist, working for a long time as illustrator, comic artist and animator.
+Giovanna, or simply Gio, she/her, is a Brazilian artist who has worked for a long time as illustrator, comic artist and animator.
 Some of her works are the comics Robocop and Green Hornet, cards for Avatar: The Last Airbender, short animations for advertising and TV shows, and art for games.
-Since 2016, lives in São Paulo and works for an American game company as Senior Illustrator.
+Since 2016, she’s lived in São Paulo and worked for an American game company as Senior Illustrator.
 Besides the “official” work, she is always working in personal projects, such as independent comics, short animations, illustrations, and fandom works.